sholladay/pogo/README.md

 ### Adding routes

-> A route matches an incoming request to a handler function that creates a response.
+> A route matches an incoming request to a handler function that creates a response

 Adding routes is easy, just call [`server.route()`](#serverrouteroute) and pass it a single route or an array of routes.
 You can call `server.route()` multiple times.
 You can even chain calls to `server.route()`, because it returns the server instance.